shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

   is no match, `OE_NOT_FOUND` is returned.
   - This function is defined in document
   [[Attestation V3 Update]](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/CustomAttestation_V3.md)
-- Get an evidence in an globally unique format, optionally along with a set of endorsements.
+- Get evidence in an globally unique format, optionally along with a set of endorsements.
   - Function `oe_result_t oe_get_evidence(const oe_uuid_t* evidence_format_uuid, const oe_claim_t* custom_claims, size_t custom_claims_length, const void* opt_params, size_t opt_params_size, uint8_t** evidence_buffer, size_t* evidence_buffer_size, uint8_t** endorsements_buffer, size_t* endorsements_buffer_size)`.
   - The legacy `flags` parameter in the OE SDK V0.9 API release is removed.
   - Otherwise, this function is the same as in the OE SDK V0.9 release.
+    - Note: in documentation for the public API, the UUIDs should be described as identifiers of evidence formats and not of plugins.
 - Free a dynamically allocated evidence buffer.
   - Function `oe_result_t oe_free_evidence(uint8_t* evidence_buffer)`.
   - The same definition as in the OE SDK V0.9 release.